MoreArt Public Art Show

 Our annual art in public spaces event along Moreland's iconic transport corridors.

-Now Open - Applications for the Supported Category and Special Commission for Coburg for MoreArt 2018
+Now Open - Applications for the Open Category for MoreArt 2018

 Theme – Magic In The North

 “The northern suburbs of Moreland are sometimes perceived as isolated by those in the ‘cultured South’, despite being separated only by the artery of moving metal we call Bell Street.
 Artists are invited to transcend the North - South paradigm by illuminating the pathways that connect us to each other between Coburg and Fawkner “

-Artists are invited to submit a concept to the MoreArt Public Art Show for the Supported
+Artists are invited to submit a concept to the MoreArt Public Art Show for the Open

 Where feasible the preferred site will be allocated, however, the exhibition selection committee will have final say as to where projects will be situated.
 MoreART will consider alternative sites if the artist has arranged access and logistics.